Our Big Wins: Five Master Medals at the Scotch Whisky Masters 2025

 Cask Masters 13 year old North British (2nd fill Sherry Butt) – Gold (Single Grain Single Cask Category)

-To receive four Master medals from four entries is a remarkable result, one we're genuinely proud of, and likely to be among the standout results this year.
+The Master medal is the highest honour awarded in each category and is only given to whiskies that truly stand out for their excellence, character, and complexity.
+Master medals are only awarded when a whisky truly stands out in its category.
+To receive five Master medals from four entries is a remarkable result, one we're genuinely proud of, and likely to be among the standout results this year.
 It’s a meaningful recognition of the work we put into every bottle, from cask selection and maturation to storytelling and presentation.

 The competition, judged blind by an expert panel, is part of The Spirits Business’s Global Spirits Masters series.
 We were honoured to be named Bottler of the Year by the magazine in 2024, and this year’s results are a continuation of that recognition — not only of individual whiskies, but of the broader vision behind Brave New Spirits.